 Tips for the BEST Marble Cake

-Techniques on how to marble cake
+Techniques to marble the cake

 - Place the dark dough on top of the light dough.
 Use a fork and mix the dough in spiral motions, while turning the cake form.
+(You can also use a meat fork which is longer for a more pronounced look)

 How to avoid your marble cake becoming too dry

 - The main reason the cake can turn too dry is if you bake it for too long.
-That is why it is better to test early on with the skewer than too late.
+That is why it is better to test early on with the skewer rather than too late.

 How to serve this cake